 But, the suburban disaffection of the white cis-male is non too pretty and should not be taken lightly.
-Still, though, it pales in comparison to the disaffection of the marginalized and exploited championed in the acclaimed, brutally darker masterpiece, Mr. Robot (Hello, Friend).
-The two shows couldn’t be further apart in their world-views, focus on social and economic class, geography, root cause of social/personal angst, or, especially, in their choice remedies.
-Yet, both shows, taken together, are a touchstone for the ills effecting two very different demographics and especially for the clash of classes — the rural, suburban, city divides — plaguing our current political and cultural climate.
-Elliot (Rami Malek), the protagonist of Mr. Robot understands that the only way to save himself is to save society whereas Miles is concerned about his life.
-The socialist ethos versus capitalist alienation becomes clear.
-Miles is eager to exploit his clone into a productive member of society (a fantasy so many of us have indulged in at one time or another wishing there were more than one of us to get through our piling-up daily responsibilities) but is protective of his space and his wife (against even himself!).
+Still, though, it pales in comparison to the disaffection of the marginalized and exploited championed in the acclaimed, brutally darker masterpiece, Mr. Robot.
+(Hello, Friend) The two shows couldn’t be further apart in their world-views, focus on social and economic class, geography, root cause of social/personal angst, or, especially, in their choice remedies.
+Yet, both shows, taken together, are a touchstone for the ills affecting two very different demographics and especially for the clash of classes — the rural, suburban, city divides — plaguing our current political and cultural climate.
+The socialist ethos versus capitalist alienation is clear.
+Elliot (Rami Malek), the protagonist of Mr. Robot, understands that the only way to save himself is to save society whereas Miles is concerned about his own life.
+Miles is eager to exploit his clone into a productive member of society (a fantasy so many of us have indulged in at one time or another, wishing there were more than one of us to get through our piling-up faster and higher daily responsibilities) but is protective of his space and his wife (against even himself!).
 Meanwhile, Elliot’s sister Darlene (Carly Chaikin) claims, in an undisguised and unabashed echo of Bernie Sander’s political revolution campaign slogan, that they have just accomplished the single greatest redistribution of wealth in history as she dumps outrageous sums of money into the accounts of every person across the planet; money that the brother-sister duo hacked out of the accounts of a shadowy group of scummy world leaders known as Deus.
 (Seems like everyone is playing at gods these days.)

 The two shows are also tied at a deeper, more fundamental level.
 They serve as a touchstone of one aspect of our collective culture; our need to come to terms with ourselves.
 Both see that battle played out outside their protagonists’ heads.
 Nevertheless, they diverge in what that means.
 Unwavering in his dedication to reshape society into a more just and equitable community, Elliot’s true moment of reckoning comes when he is forced to face how his other selves came into being (and it’s a gut-wrencher, child molestation by a parent).
 For Miles, that moment comes not when he sees that he has been squandering his potential or that his wife is finally pregnant and it is unclear which version of Miles is the father.
 It comes when the unhinged FDA agent who has kidnapped him for information about the cloning spa screams at him: “I wouldn’t know what I would do, if I didn’t know who I was.
 Do you know who you are?”
 It’s solely a personal struggle that Living with Yourself explores, while it’s a personal as well as collective struggle for Mr. Robot.